Susanna Clarke

 Reviewed By Reviewed By Violeta Nedkova

-“If you like strange stories in strange worlds, precious yet unreliable main characters, and deeply ingrained social commentary that will make you cry, read this.
-Similar in reading experience to Flowers for Algernon by Daniel Keyes. “
+“If you like strange stories set in strange worlds with precious but unreliable main characters, plus deeply ingrained social commentary that will make you cry, then give this book a go.
+The emotions I drew from this book were similar to the experience of reading Daniel Keyes’ Flowers for Algernon.”

-Nothing prepared me for what actually happened…
+Nothing prepared me for what actually happened!

 In the end, the less you know before you pick it up, the better.

--Reviewed by Violeta Nedkova
+Reviewed by Violeta Nedkova